-Category of Service Recipient: Inpatient 8 Attendance Days - Face-to-Face, 8 Visits - Face-to-Face (Optional) recorded by both the social worker and the psychologist because their services are from two different functional centres.
+Category of Service Recipient: Inpatient

+8 Attendance Days - In-person, 8 Visits - In-person (Optional) recorded by both the social worker and the psychologist because their services are from two different functional centres.

 50 minutes Service Recipient (Therapeutic Intervention) workload recorded by both the social worker and the psychologist.

-In multidisciplinary functional centres, either the social worker or the psychologist would record 8 attendance days - face-to-face, 8 visits - face-to-face (Optional) because their services are from the same functional centre.
+In multidisciplinary functional centres, either the social worker or the psychologist would record 8 attendance days - in-person, 8 visits - in-person (Optional) because their services are from the same functional centre.
 However, 50 minutes service recipient (therapeutic intervention) workload would be recorded by both the social worker and the psychologist.
 This would enable workload for each discipline to be identified.

-Note: If two social workers from the same functional centre provided the group session, they should record a total of 8 attendance days - face-to-face, 8 visits - face-to-face (optional), but both should record their time.
+Note: If two social workers from the same functional centre provided the group session, they should record a total of 8 attendance days - in-person, 8 visits - in-person (optional), but both should record their time.